Navigation: TECHNICAL INFORMATION >

 This section of the manual is only for very curious technical people.

-The program is written in PowerBuilder version 17, a programming environment from Appeon.
+The program is written in the programming environment Appeon PowerBuilder 2019.
 The database that the data is stored in is the SQL database Firebird version 2.5.
-(Embedded Firebird is used for the Standalone version of ACCOUNTS; the full server version of Firebird is used for the Local Network versions of ACCOUNTS.)
+(Embedded Firebird is used for the Standard version of ACCOUNTS; the full server version of Firebird is used for the Local Network versions of ACCOUNTS.)

-The Web Network Version uses a Firebird database on the server, with Firebird also installed locally (for access to earlier version's databases in order to upload their data to your web database, etc.).
+The Remote Database Version uses a Firebird database on the server, with Firebird also installed locally (for access to earlier version's databases in order to upload their data to your remote database, etc.).

 Accessing your Data with Programs other than ACCOUNTS